 Biomineralization had apparently evolved independently in different phyla, using distinct minerals, organic scaffolds and gene regulatory networks (GRNs).
 However, diverse eukaryotes from unicellular organisms, through echinoderms to vertebrates, use the actomyosin network during biomineralization.
 Specifically, the actomyosin remodeling protein, Rho-associated coiled-coil kinase (ROCK) regulates cell differentiation and gene expression in vertebrates’ biomineralizing cells, yet, little is known on ROCK’s role in invertebrates’ biomineralization.
 Here we reveal that ROCK controls the formation, growth and morphology of the calcite spicules in the sea urchin larva.
-ROCK expression is elevated in the sea urchin skeletogenic cells downstream of the Vascular Endothelial Growth Factor (VEGF) signling.
-ROCK inhibition impairs the organization of F-actin around the spicules, disrupts skeletogenic gene expression and leads to skeletal loss.
+ROCK expression is elevated in the sea urchin skeletogenic cells downstream of the Vascular Endothelial Growth Factor (VEGF) signaling.
+ROCK inhibition leads to skeletal loss and disrupts skeletogenic gene expression.
 ROCK inhibition after spicule formation reduces spicule elongation rate and induces ectopic spicule branching.
+Similar skeletogenic phenotypes are observed when ROCK is inhibited in a skeletogenic cell culture, indicating that these phenotypes are due to ROCK activity specifically in the skeletogenic cells.
 Reduced skeletal growth and enhanced branching are also observed under direct perturbations of the actomyosin network.
-Similar skeletogenic phenotypes are observed when ROCK is inhibited in a skeletogenic cell culture, indicating that these phenotypes are due to ROCK activity specifically in the skeletogenic cells.
-We propose that the actomyosin network was employed independently, downstream of distinct GRNs, to regulate biomineral growth and morphology across Eukaryotes.
+We propose that ROCK and the actomyosin machinery were employed independently, downstream of distinct GRNs, to regulate biomineral growth and morphology in Eukaryotes.

 Biomineralization is the process in which organisms from the five kingdoms of life, use minerals to produce shells, skeletons and teeth that protect and support them (1–4).
 Recent studies suggest that biomineralization evolved by the phylum specific co-option of ancestral gene regulatory networks (GRNs) that drove the construction of distinct organic scaffolds (4–9) and by the evolution of specialized sets of biomineralization proteins (3, 7, 10–13).
 This explanation is in line with the dissimilar GRNs and biomineralization proteins that drive biomineralization in different phyla (5, 12, 14).
 Yet, there are common cellular processes required for mineralization in highly diverse phyla (4), suggesting that distinct upstream GRNs might have recruited common cellular and molecular mechanisms to drive biomineralization.

 Previous works suggest that the actomyosin network is essential for sea urchin skeletal growth.
-Calcium bearing vesicles perform an active diffusion motion in the skeletogenic cells with a diffusion length that inversely correlates with the strength and activity of the actomyosin network (34).
-Actin filaments are formed around the spicule (34, 35) and F84 actin signal is enriched at the tips of the growing skeletal rods in skeletogenic cell culture (36).
-Genetic and pharmacological perturbations of the GTPase, CDC42, prevent the formation of filopodia in the skeletogenic cells and inhibit spicule formation and elongation (37).
-Pharmacological perturbations of ROCK prevent spicule formation (38) and genetic perturbations of Rhogap24l/2 result with ectopic spicule splitting (6).
-Despite these phenotypic characterizations, little is known on the regulation and role of the actomyosin network and remodeling proteins in localized mineral deposition.
+Calcium bearing vesicles perform an active diffusion motion in the skeletogenic cells with a diffusion length that inversely correlates with the strength and activity of the actomyosin network (35).
+Actin filaments are formed around the spicule (35, 36) and F-actin signal is enriched at the tips of the growing skeletal rods in skeletogenic cell culture (37).
+Genetic and pharmacological perturbations of the GTPase, CDC42, prevent the formation of filopodia in the skeletogenic cells and inhibit spicule formation and elongation (38).
+Pharmacological perturbations of ROCK prevent spicule formation (39) and genetic perturbations of Rhogap24l/2 result with ectopic spicule splitting (6).
+Despite these characterizations, little is known on the role of the actomyosin machinery in regulating sea urchin biomineral growth and morphology.

 Here we study the role of ROCK and the actomyosin network in the sea urchin Paracentraorus lividus (P. lividus).
 Our findings reveal the critical role of ROCK and the actomyosin network in multiple aspects of sea urchin biomineralization, suggesting a common use of these factors in Eukaryote biomineralization, downstream of distinct GRNs.